washoe/wc-enhanced-form/README.md

 # wc-enhanced-form
 Enhancing a form with web components

-As a means of exploring the limits and possibilities of web components
+As a means of exploring the limits, possibilities, pain points of web components
 - simple enhancement of html elements

 NB the `is` attribute is not supported by Safari.
 However this is a progressive enhancement, so the form will continue to work correctly.

-## Confirm Forn
+## Confirm Form

 Extends native form element, inserting a dialog to confirm submission.